ProjectMerge/merge-legacy/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/MERGE-qt (GUI, 32-bit) or bin/32/MERGEd (headless, 32-bit)
+- bin/32/merge-qt (GUI, 32-bit) or bin/32/merged (headless, 32-bit)
-- bin/64/MERGE-qt (GUI, 64-bit) or bin/64/MERGEd (headless, 64-bit)
+- bin/64/merge-qt (GUI, 64-bit) or bin/64/merged (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run MERGE-qt.exe.
+Unpack the files into a directory, and then run merge-qt.exe.

 ### OSX

-Drag MERGE-Qt to your applications folder, and then run MERGE-Qt.
+Drag Merge-Qt to your applications folder, and then run Merge-Qt.

 ### Need Help?